C3PablO/react-css-modules-bootstrap-theming-demo/README.md

 5. Run `nmp run themes`.

 ### To do:
 Improve the workflow to generate themes.
-Currenly the sass syntax is very limited due to the Gulp script in charge to process the files and generate the themes.
+Currenly the sass syntax is very limited due to the Gulp script in charge of processing the files and generate the themes.